luminati-io/Amazon-popular-books-dataset/README.md

 Dataset delivery type options: <b>API download, Amazon S3, Google cloud, Microsoft Azure, SFTP</b>.

-Buy the full Amazon dataset on <b>[Bright Data datasets page](https://brightdata.grsm.io/vitariz-datasets)</b>.
+Buy the full dataset on <b>[Bright Data's Amazon datasets page](https://brightdata.com/products/datasets/amazon)</b>.
 Purchasing a smaller subset after using smart filters may reduce the final price.
 This dataset is available with monthly / weekly / daily refreshes and takes only 1 day to deliver.

 <h2>More eCommerce datasets available from Bright Data:</h2>

 *   1,000,000 "Amazon Sellers"
-*   70,000,000 "Amazon Products and Reviews"
+*   544,000,000 "Amazon Products and Reviews"
-*   20,000,000 "Walmart products and Reviews"
+*   375,000,000 "Walmart products and Reviews" - Learn more about the Walmart Dataset [here](https://brightdata.com/products/datasets/walmart).

 <h2>Free access to web data collection tools and datasets for academic researchers and NGOs</h2>